 Reduce your weekly food bill

 By planning meals, shopping around or cooking with a friend you can still eat nutritious and tasty meals on a budget.
-Have a look at the two ‘eat well for £15 a week’ documents below for recipes and inspiration:
+Have a look at the two budget recipe documents below for inspiration:

-For further recipe ideas and tips see the websites below:
+For further recipe ideas and tips take a look at the websites below: